lindiap/tractor-field-operations-dataset/README.md

 ## 🧪 Applications

 This dataset can be used for:
-- Operational state classification
+- Operational state classification and clustering
-- Anomaly generation and detection
+- Time series anomaly detection
 - Predictive maintenance research
-- LSTM/Autoencoder modeling for time series

 ---